 As we already mentioned, most employees value schedule consistency.
 It makes it easier for them to plan the rest of their lives and is better for their circadian rhythms.
 If you can avoid rotating shifts, you should.
 If there is no way around it, try to make the rotations as gradual as possible.
 That means it’s a bad idea to switch someone from the morning shift to the night shift.
 Instead, move them from the morning shift to the afternoon shift.
 Tired workers aren’t effective.
 It will also help to have longer rotations so that employees spend a few weeks on one shift rather than a few days.

 Use Visual Shift Management Tools for Scheduling

 Having a visual representation of the schedule is helpful to both employees and employers.
 Managers can see any unnecessary overlaps or holes, and employees can see clearly how their week will look.
+Some professionals may opt for a downloadable shift schedule template to stay on top of employee hours.
+Others may choose to cut time and hassle with shift management software.
 Shift management software can help create a calendar everyone enjoys using.
 Unlike the pesky paper scheduled in the back room, it also updates automatically so that everyone is aware of changes.

 Identify Trends & Plan for the Future

 Proactive managers can keep track of trends in the schedule and use the information to plan for the future.
 Got an employee who always comes in late to the morning shift?
 Maybe it’s time to move them to the afternoon or have a serious discussion.
 Do all your employees scramble to swap shifts during the holidays?
 Come up with a clear system for swaps and trades.
 Maybe even consider getting seasonal employees to avoid being short-staffed with the business boom!
 Take advantage of software to gain valuable insight into how your business works and how it can be improved.

 Shift management software can provide an elegant solution to any of your shift-related problems.
 Simplify and streamline your shift management to maximize efficiency.